Pacific Southwest Airlines: Getting out from under the CPUC

 As airline deregulation was being debated, for most of the country, it promised lower prices.
 But California already had lower prices, set by the CPUC.
 By comparison, in Texas, Southwest Airlines set its own fares, the Texas Aeronautics Commission didn’t get involved.
 The concern (and expectation) was deregulation would lead to higher prices.
 California legislators and governor Jerry Brown wanted the CPUC to remain in charge of any airline that did over 50% of its business in California.
 This amendment was voted down in the relevant US House of Representatives subcommittee by one vote.
 Instead, deregulation as passed included strong Federal preemption – states had little say over an airline with a Federal certificate.

 By then, the CPUC had become the restrictive bureaucracy observers had predicted when it was given additional powers in 1965, second-guessing (in glacial and burdensome processes that could and did last for years) everything California intrastate carriers did, and even itself, as exemplified in the role the CPUC played in the 1975 demise of Holiday Airlines.
 PSA also played a special role at the CPUC.
 It was assumed to be the most efficient carrier, therefore CPUC fares were set relative to what would make the highest permissible profit for PSA – all other carriers operating in California then had to toe that line.
 So PSA had ample reason to regret its support of that 1965 legislation.
 However, under the Airline Deregulation Act, the minute PSA started flying to Nevada in December 1978, it was free of the CPUC.
 The CPUC didn’t take that lying down.
 The CPUC sued in Federal court to overturn the Airline Deregulation Act, lost, appealed, and lost again.

 Flight 182

-As the regulated era drew to a close, PSA suffered a terrible crash in September 1978 when a 727 collided with a small plane over San Diego, fatal to all on both aircraft and to some on the ground.
-It was made worse for PSA by:
+As the regulated era drew to a close, PSA suffered a fatal accident in September 1978 when a Boeing 727 collided with a small aircraft over San Diego, killing all occupants of both aircraft and several people on the ground.
+The impact on PSA was compounded by: